This topic describes how to modify health check policies for a backend set.

 You can enter the value '0' to have the health check use the backend server's traffic port.

-- URL Path (URI): (HTTP only) Optional.
+- URL Path (URI): (HTTP only) Required.
 Specify a URL endpoint against which to run the health check.

 - Interval in ms: Optional.
 Specify how frequently to run the health check, in milliseconds.
 Default is 10000 (10 seconds).